Last updated: April 29, 2026

 - Bernardo Silva: His ability to receive in tight spaces, carry through pressure, and progress the ball into dangerous zones makes him one of the highest xT generators in European football – despite rarely appearing on the scoresheet.

-This metric protects players like Sergio Busquets or Thiago Alcântara from unfair criticism.
+This xT metric football protects players like Sergio Busquets or Thiago Alcântara from unfair criticism.
 They aren’t there to assist; they are there to generate threat.

 No model is perfect, and as “Ultra-Human” experts, we must acknowledge the blind spots.
 Expected Threat is a location-based model, which leads to specific flaws you must be aware of.